 This way of thinking applies to all aspects of life, including school math.
 If girls learn from a young age that they are able to do everything just as well as boys can, they will not be restricted by fears of not conforming to stereotypical ideals.

-To succeed in maths, both male and female pupils need a dedicated math teacher to teach them to self-motivate, concentrate and appreciate the role of maths in everyday life.
+To succeed in maths, both male and female pupils need a dedicated math teacher or maths tutors to teach them to self-motivate, concentrate and appreciate the role of maths in everyday life.

 As a general rule, girls do better overall because they find it easier to concentrate on lessons and get involved with their learning.